Siege of Vijayanagara: The campaign

 Ahmad advanced to the northern bank of the river and, after forty days of unsuccessful attempts to entice the enemy into crossing, decided to take the offensive.
 During the night, a division of 10,000 men was dispatched upstream to cross the river above the enemy's camp.
 Their mission was to create a diversion by launching an attack on the enemy's left flank or rear.
-Ahmad anticipated a decisive engagement, but the Vijayanagar forces chose not to engage in battle and instead retreated to their own territories.
-The Vijayanagar ruler sought refuge in the sugarcane plantations.
+Ahmad anticipated a decisive engagement, but the Vijayanagara forces chose not to engage in battle and instead retreated to their own territories.
+The Vijayanagara ruler sought refuge in the sugarcane plantations.
 As the Bahmanis were harvesting the sugarcane for themselves and their horses, Vira Vijaya, fearing capture, stealthily slipped out and hid himself among the standing crop.
 Some of the Bahmani troops stumbled upon him, mistaking him for a gardener tasked with carrying the sugarcane.
-Unaware of his true identity as the Vijayanagar king, they took him into custody.
+Unaware of his true identity as the Vijayanagara king, they took him into custody.

-As the main Bahmani army commenced crossing the river, the leaderless Vijayanagar host, already under attack from the division that had captured their king, began to scatter in retreat.
-While the Bahmanis looted the camp, the Vijayanagar king managed to escape.
-However, feeling exhausted and demoralized, he opted not to attempt rallying his army and instead joined them in their flight back to Vijayanagar.
+As the main Bahmani army commenced crossing the river, the leaderless Vijayanagara host, already under attack from the division that had captured their king, began to scatter in retreat.
+While the Bahmanis looted the camp, the Vijayanagara king managed to escape.
+However, feeling exhausted and demoralized, he opted not to attempt rallying his army and instead joined them in their flight back to Vijayanagara.